Party PR; how NOT to improve our voting system

 In Israel, for example, there is no local community representation at all; the entire state is one massive constituency of 120 seats which are shared out among a profusion of parties contesting the election in proportion to the votes cast for them nationally.
 Each party publishes a list of candidates in a pre-ordained pecking order, and the seats awarded to the party are doled out to the candidates on the list, starting at the top of the list and working down.
-At the election in March 2015, any party polling over 3.25% of the national vote was awarded proportional representation, which explains why that election resulted in an Israeli government comprising a coalition of 5 parties!
+At the last election in March 2021, any party polling over 3.25% of the national vote was awarded proportional representation, which explains why that election has resulted in an Israeli government comprising a coalition of 8 parties!

 Nobody proposes using such a pure "Party PR" system here, although a version operated in the UK for elections to the European Parliament using UK regions, which is almost as bad.
-As in Israel, the UK regional party lists are pre-ordained or "closed"; you didn't get any say in the party's choice of candidates or where they were in the pecking order on the list.
+As in Israel, the UK regional party lists were pre-ordained or "closed"; you didn't get any say in the party's choice of candidates or where they were in the pecking order on the list.
 Some Party PR systems do allow voters to express a preference for a candidate on what is called an “open” list, but many voters don't use this option and in any case it is assumed that everybody will be happy for any candidate from their chosen list to be elected; words are put into voters' mouths; with Party PR, parties and politicians increase their power at the expense of the voters.